DeSevilla/FractalGen/README.md

     having this as True will show undiverged points differently between different frames.

 * Fixed simulation parameters
-  * size: size of the viewing window in the complex plane
+  * height: height of the viewing window in the complex plane.
+Width will be determined by the ratio of xpixels to ypixels
-  * center: center of the viewing window. must be a complex number
+  * center: center of the viewing window as a complex number
   * point_value_max: maximum absolute value at any point

 * Variable simulation parameters
-  * These can be fixed or vary by frame. will be linearly interpolated frame-by-frame unless stated otherwise
+  * These can be fixed or vary by frame.
+If they vary, they will be linearly interpolated frame-by-frame unless stated otherwise
   * steps: how many steps to run for
   * zoom: the zoom of the window. smaller values of this mean zooming out; larger values mean zooming in. avoid 0
     * zoom_start: zoom at the first frame